Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

-You can buy lactulose over-the-counter from pharmacies under the brand name Duphalac.
-If you can’t get to the pharmacy, you can buy Duphalac online from Prescription Doctor.
+You can buy lactulose over the counter from pharmacies under the brand name Duphalac among others, or as a generic.
+If you can’t get to the pharmacy, you can buy lactulose solution online from Prescription Doctor.

 All items dispatched from our UK based pharmacy are packaged in discreet, plain packaging to ensure your privacy.

 Lactulose works by drawing water from the body into the bowels, softening stools and making them easier to pass.

 Lactulose starts to work after taking it for 2 to 3 days.

 You should take lactulose solution for as long as you have constipation, or as long as your doctor recommends.
 It is usually taken for up to a week.

 While there are no specific instructions on when to take lactulose, you should aim to take it at the same time each day.